-Earlier this year, Land Rover unveiled the much anticipated and all-new Land Rover Defender.
+Last year, Land Rover released the much anticipated and entirely new Land Rover Defender.
 Revealed three years after the Defender name was retired, the latest version of this iconic 4x4 manages to combine everything we loved about the original Defender with all of Land Rover’s latest technology.
 But what exactly has changed?
 Let’s take a look, shall we.

 1).
-It has been rigorously tested in a development programme that covered 1.2million kilometres.
+It was rigorously tested in a development programme that covered 1.2million kilometres.

 In a project that sent them to almost everywhere on the globe, Land Rover put the Defender through over 62,000 tests on every terrain you can imagine.

 In the process, Land Rover Defender prototypes covered a staggering 1.2million kilometres … that’s how serious Land Rover are when it comes to the Defender name.

 2).
 It’s built upon Land Rover’s all-new D7x platform.